Smartphones and tablets

-Some devices are designed with consideration of the needs of people with vision, hearing or mobility impairments.
-Assistive and inclusive technology covers a wide range of devices that can make everyday tasks easier.
-Examples include:
+Assistive and inclusive technology is designed with the needs of people with vision, hearing or mobility impairments in mind.
+It covers a wide range of devices that can make everyday tasks easier, for example:

 - mounts that attach to a wheelchair and let you hold and use a tablet more easily

-- smartphones with settings that allow you to adjust the contrast, brightness and magnification of the screen easily
+- smartphones that allow you to adjust the contrast, brightness and magnification settings of the screen easily

 - larger computer monitors.

-The Disabled Living Foundation has a number of different websites for advice and help with assistive and inclusive technology.
-They have factsheets and a helpline if you want more information (0300 999 0004, dlf.org.uk).
-Their AskSARA website (asksara.dlf.org.uk) can help you find out which devices you could benefit from.
-If you already have something in mind, visit livingmadeeasy.org.uk to see which models they recommend.
+The Disabled Living Foundation have factsheets and a helpline if you want more information.
+You can also try their AskSARA website to help you find out which devices you could benefit from, or Living made easy to see which models they recommend.